cnwanneka/password-generator/README.md

 The objective of this project is to create a password generating application.

+This application uses a cryptographically secure random number generator to ensure the randomness and security of generated passwords.

 This is a simple command-line tool that enables one to generate a random password that is strong and secure.
 ThE password that one receives is based on the criteria that they have chosen.

 Pseudo coding was very useful in the planning of this project.